 Ask your host if you can assemble your loved one’s plate of food behind the scenes in the kitchen before the meal is served to everyone else.

-Bring some back-up food.
+Bring back-up food.
 Despite your best efforts, sometimes food plans at a gathering unravel and you need a Plan B. Consider this your Plan B.

-If you don’t have confidence there will be safe food options at the event for your loved ones, you still can attend with a degree of peace of mind.
+If you DON'T have confidence there will be safe food options at the event for your loved ones, you still can attend with a degree of peace of mind.
 Here’s how:

 Tactfully let your host know that you prefer to bring a safe meal from home for your allergic loved one(s).

 Find an ally among the other guests – someone who’s prepared food for your child before, someone you’re confident understands your child’s allergies – and see if they’d also be willing to ask the host if they could bring an allergy-friendly dish or two to the gathering.
 For example, my sister-in-law’s son grew up with a similar allergy profile to my son.
-She 100% understands how to prepare safe dishes for my son and is always happy to offer to bring allergy-friendly dishes to a holiday celebration.
+She 100% understands how to prepare safe dishes for my son and is always happy to bring allergy-friendly dishes to a holiday celebration.

 Role play, role play, role play.

-Manage Your Own Expectations
+5. Manage Your Own Expectations

-Be calm and patient when you explain your family food allergies to your host, even if you’re explaining them for the umpteenth time.
+Don't let frustration overwhelm you, even if you’re explaining them for the umpteenth time.
 Keep in mind that you are in teacher-mode and food allergies are complicated.
 Put any frustration you feel aside.
 If you do your job well, you will be able to add another person to your list of food allergy trustees.

-Be flexible.
 Your host may have the best of intentions, but fall short on execution.
 Don’t hesitate to go to Plan B after you arrive if you discover the lay of the land isn’t what you expected.

-Be watchful.
 Share this responsibility with your partner or another trusted relative.
 Try to keep eyes on your food allergic loved one, even from a distance.

 Leave quietly, tactfully, expressing gratitude to have been included.
-For example, we arrived at a family celebration in sunny SoCal and found bowls of dry roasted peanuts throughout the house for guests to nibble.
-We made a beeline for the backyard with our son, and kept him outside until we could explain the situation and make a graceful exit.
+For example, we arrived at a family celebration in SoCal and found bowls of dry roasted peanuts throughout the house for guests to nibble.
+We made a beeline for the backyard with our son, and kept him outside until we could explain the situation and leave.
 Even removing the peanuts would not have helped, with peanut crumbs and dust flying everywhere.
-Our relatives understood.
+Our relatives understood, kind of?

 Holiday celebrations have many moving parts that make them complex, whether you’re hosting people with food allergies, or trying to navigate safely as a guest.

 Wishing you and yours a safe, joy-filled and family-filled holiday season!
 You’ve got this!